 If an individual objects at any time to the appointment of a specific person as their authorized representative or any decision for which consent or authorization is required and has been given by their authorized representative, other than a legal guardian, he may ask the LHRC to decide whether their capacity was properly evaluated, the authorized representative was properly appointed, or their authorized representative's decision was made based on the individual's basic values and any preferences previously expressed by the individual to the extent that they are known, and if unknown or unclear in the individual's best interests.

-Dominion will take no action for which or authorization is required if the individual objects, except in an emergency or as otherwise permitted by law, pending the LHRC review.
+Dominion will take no action for which consent, or authorization is required if the individual objects, except in an emergency or as otherwise permitted by law, pending the LHRC review.

 If the LHRC determines that the individual's capacity was properly evaluated, the authorized representative is properly designated, or the authorized representative's decision was made based on the individual's basic values and any preferences previously expressed by the individual to the extent that they are known, or if unknown or unclear in the individual's best interests, then Dominion may proceed according to the decision of the authorized representative.